 Our skills classes give students hands-on learning opportunities to create content similar to what they would be creating in a newsroom.
 This goes beyond the basics of reporting and writing, as the changing media landscape requires journalists to be more nimble and savvy.

 Sample hands-on classes include:

-The School of Journalism’s reporting hub includes news stories, photographs, video packages and radio spots produced by undergraduate and graduate students, who work on deadline to cover news and events in Austin.
-It’s a newsroom experience right inside a classroom.
+Reporting Texas: It’s a newsroom experience right inside a classroom, which serves as a reporting hub for includes news stories, photographs, video packages and radio spots produced by undergraduate and graduate students, who work on deadline to cover news and events in Austin.

 Texas Student Media